-There are a couple of reasons I love the team over at IQ Power Tools.
-One is for their dry cut tile saw – you should check it out if you haven’t seen one in action yet.
-The other is that they seem to love numbers as much as I do.
+I love the team over at IQ Power Tools for several reasons.
+First, their dry cut tile saw revolutionizes tile cutting.
+You should check it out if you haven’t seen one in action.
+Second, they seem to love numbers just as much as I do.
 Data-driven geeks of the world, unite!
 In an article discussing a better understanding of silica dust and Table 1 regulations, they break down how much silica dust you can potentially breathe in by making just one cut in a 60 mm (2.36″) paver.

 Just the Facts

 - Data comes from cutting a 2.36″ x 4″ paver

 - The cut removes 1.18 in³ of material, equalling 45 grams

 - Silica makes up roughly 20% of masonry materials

 - 20% of 45 grams is 9 grams, or 9,000,000 micrograms, of silica dust

 The blog post breaks down the math in much greater detail, so check that out if you want more proof.
 They use a 2.36″ x 4″ paver for their example and show how one cut removes 1.18 in³ of material using a 0.125″ kerf blade.

 Based on the weight of the paver, you get 45 grams of removed material.

 Since silica makes up roughly 20% of masonry materials, that leaves you with 9 grams of silica in your 45 grams of waste product.
 Now we have to get scientific and convert grams to micrograms.
 1 gram = 1,000,000 micrograms, so our cut produces 9,000,000 micrograms of silica dust.